ncbi/icn3d/SECURITY.md

 ## Reporting a Vulnerability

-Please open an issue to report a vulnerability.
+Please send an email to wangjiy@ncbi.nlm.nih.gov to report a vulnerability.